 When it comes to eLearning design, there are pitfalls that make even the most interesting courses a bad learning experience.
 In this post, we will take a look at the good and the bad sides of eLearning design.

-The Good: Let’s talk about the good things first.
+Let’s talk about the good things first.
 The good obviously outweighs the bad.
 E-learning has opened up new paths to train and facilitate teaching.
 You don’t have to rely on a single person to train your employees.
 When it comes to eLearning design, you have the opportunity to be creative and out of the box.
 Innovative ideas can be well collaborated in an eLearning course.

 With infinite possibilities such as making use of stories to engage your learners, eLearning gives you a chance to do things that are not possible in a classroom setting.
 Imagine using simulations in classroom with a single screen for a group of thirty people, and you are most likely to find them all sleeping after a while.